ljnicol/evie/README.md

 ```

 ## Run migrations
+Note: On windows, you will need to do this from inside a bash on windows session (enter 'bash' in powershell)

 Create the database with the `migration` tool :
   `./db/migration createdb db_name dba`
 * Initialize the DB :